99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 ---
-title: "Hands-on CI / CD on Kubernetes (PART I)."
+title: "Teach me CI / CD with Kubernetes (PART I)."
 date: 2021-05-02T14:20:12+11:00
 draft: false
 description: "This article is the first article in series of articles on CI / CD in kubernetes."